British Rail Engineering Limited

-British Rail Engineering Limited (BREL) was the railway systems engineering subsidiary of British Rail.
-Established in 1970, the maintenance arm was split as British Rail Maintenance Limited in 1987, and the design and building of trains was privatised in 1989, purchased by the Swiss-Swedish conglomerate Asea Brown Boveri (40%), Trafalgar House (40%), and a management-employee buy-out (20%).
+Throughout the 1980s, BREL was subjected to repeated restructuring and job cuts; various works, such as Ashford, Shildon, and Swindon were closed permanently.
+The organisation was effectively cut in two when the maintenance arm was split off as British Rail Maintenance Limited in 1987.
+The British government sought to make BREL more internationally competitive.
+The design and building of trains was privatised in 1989, purchased by the Swiss-Swedish conglomerate Asea Brown Boveri (40%), Trafalgar House (40%), and a management-employee buy-out (20%).
 After ABB became the sole shareholder in September 1992, it was subsumed into ABB Transportation.